EternityForest/pavillion/pavillion.md

 The first 8 bytes represent the packet number of the RPC call being responded to.
 The next 2 represent a response typecode, where anything other than 0 indicates an error.

 The remainder is the return data of the function call.

+This message is uncounted, because the matching counter serves as a challenge-response.
+If you allow multiple servers to respond to one call, take care in the implementation.